 Birthdate: Fun fact, even though horses have a specific birthday, all horses turn a year older on January 1st.
 This is for breeding and show purposes.
 All horses do have a birthday, but not all are known.
 As you look through the horse profiles some have their actual birth date and some only the year is known, so they have the January 1st birthdate.
 Horses that have known birthdays are usually the ones who have registration papers.
 If a horse is not registered or the papers don't follow to the next owner, the horse's birthday is listed at January 1st.

-Sex: Mare is an adult girl and a gelding is a fixed boy.
-There are also others, but HART only has mares and geldings.
+Sex: Mare is an adult female horse, a gelding is a fixed male horse, and a jenny is a female donkey.
+There are also others, but HART only has mares, geldings, and a jenny.

 Breed: A group of horses with distinctive characteristics that are carried on to offspring consistently.
 Some characteristics can be: conformation, color, performance ability, or disposition.
 There are over 300 breeds of horses in the world.

 Height: Height is measure in hands which can correspond to inches, each hand equals 4 inches.
 A horse qualifies as a pony if it is under 52 inches or 14.2 hands, although some people believe it is 14 hands.

 Weight: Weight is measured in pounds just like humans.
 Horses do not stand on a scale to get weighed, they are measured with a weight tape that goes over the withers and around the stomach.
 This gives an accurate measurement of their weight.
 It is important to know a horse's weight in order to give them the proper nutrition, which includes hay and grain each day.

 Color: The most commonly seen coat colors are Chestnut, Bay, Gray, Black, and palomino.
 Sometimes a horse can have multiple colors which is called a pinto.